Contents

 • Sarcophagus: A stone coffin.

-How to Enter the Vatican?
+How to enter the Vatican?

-The Vatican Museums is accessible from Viale Vaticano on the Northside of the city-state.
-St. Peter's Basilica, on the Southeast side of the city, is accessible from Via della Conciliazione.
+• St. Peter's Basilica, on the Southeast side of the city, is accessible from Via della Conciliazione.

 Vatican City, Route Map

-What is Inside Vatican Museums?
+What is inside the Vatican Museums?

 Gregorian Egyptian Museum- Vatican Museums